matthiasbrix/approximate-distance-oracle/README.md

 ```

 runs Thorup-Zwick preprocessing 3 times, query 10 times, and each of the four SSSP algorithms once with the above settings, taking `USANY.txt` as input and writing all results to the file `results.csv`.

+## Benchmarks

+Previously run benchmarks can be inspected in the folder `benchmarks`.

 ## Contributors